MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

     ![Inventory query in ARG.](./media/asset-inventory/inventory-query-in-resource-graph-explorer.png)

-Changes made to resources won't impact the displayed results unless you manually reload the page or select **Refresh**.
+Changes made to resources won't affect the displayed results unless you manually reload the page or select **Refresh**.